Skip to content ↓

 Phonics

-Our phonics lead is Sarah Charidine
+Our Phonics lead is Sophie Wibberley

 “If a child memorises ten words the child can only read ten words, but if the child learns the sound of ten letters they will be able to read 350 three sound words, 4320 four sound words and 21650 five sound words” - Martin Kozloff 2002

-Phonics it taught daily by following the sequence below:
+Phonics is taught daily in EYFS and Year 1 by following the sequence below:

 Revisit and review